ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - burnAssertionClaim REQUIRED.
 The burn assertion signed claim or statement by the client.

-- burnAssertionClaimFormat OPTIONAL.
+- burnAssertionClaimFormat REQUIRED.
 The format of the claim.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.